nico3333fr/jquery-accessible-hide-show-aria/README.md

 Jquery accessible hide/show using ARIA
 =================================

-A simple jQuery code to provide accessible hide/show system using ARIA
+A simple jQuery code to provide accessible hide/show system using ARIA.

+Full demo is here: http://a11y.nicolas-hoffmann.net/hide-show/

 ===========================